ebuchman/blog/content/posts/uoa-liquidity.md

 At the heart of this thinking is the problem of imbalances in the payment graph - what can't be accounted for and thus cleared in the UoA alone, and how they must "spill out" into the domain of the Medium of Exchange.
-We turn to the Medium of Exchange, and its tension with the Store of Value, next.
+We turn to the Medium of Exchange, next.
-Stay tuned.

 ## Bibliography